pnovais/git_commands/README.md

+#GIT commands
-#Some git commands, just to remember when it will necessary
+Some git commands, just to remember when it will necessary